 On completion of this unit, students should be able to:

-- describe approaches to building resilience across communities and landscapes
+- describe and quantify challenges relating to climate change across communities and landscapes

 - explain theories of socio-ecological resilience and complexity in relationship with Indigenous knowledge

-- demonstrate high-level knowledge of the complexities involved in building resilience in the face of climate change
+- demonstrate high-level insight into the complexities of building resilience in the face of climate change

-- create innovate approaches to mitigating climate change at a community and/or landscape level
+- create innovative approaches to building resilience at a community or landscape level

 - Paul Hawken (editor), 2018, Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming, Penguin, United Kingdom.

 - Reinette Biggs, Maja Schluter and Michale L Schoon (Eds), 2015, Principles for Building Resilience – Sustaining Ecosystem Services in Social-Ecological Systems, Cambridge University Press, Cambridge, UK.
 ISBN: 978-1107082656 .